Top Things to Do in Milford on Sea 2026

 Food and Drink

-After all this shopping you’ll no doubt be after somewhere to sit down, relax and have a drink or bite to eat.
+For such a small place Milford on Sea is well known for its places to eat and we’re particularly proud of this.
+After day out visiting the area you’ll no doubt be after somewhere to sit down, relax and have a drink or bite to eat.
 The village will not disappoint you!

-Cravings for flat whites and sourdough can be best met at Saltwater cafe, voted Tripadvisor’s best café in Hampshire and also The Paddle on the Green, dominating its prime position overlooking the village green.
+Cravings for flat whites and sourdough can be best met at Melleford, voted Tripadvisor’s the no.1 café in Hampshire and also The Paddle on the Green, dominating its prime position overlooking the village green.
 On a warm day The Paddle will serve you whilst sitting on the village green – a lovely way to spend an hour or so watching our bustling village.

 Big on flavour and taste is Ray’s Italian Kitchen run by local restaurateur, Stacey Crouch.
 Known for its cheeses, characturie and speciality salads from its deli, you can also enjoy coffee and brunch or their traditional pasta dishes and pizzas within its sun-drenched courtyard or inside the tasteful restaurant.